andersonsp/albel.js/README.md

 albel.js
 ========

-The ultimate JS web framework
+_Albel JS is designed to incorporate the latest ideas in client side application development_

-Albel JS is designed to incorporate the latest ideas in client side application development Written on top of Backbone.js borrowing some Ideas from Addy Osmany's Aura.js and Katz's Ember.js.
+Written on top of Backbone.js and borrowing some Ideas from Addy Osmany's Aura.js and Katz's Ember.js.

 Right now Albel.js is under heavy development and extremely unstable.